Tigress (DC Comics): Publication history

-The original Tigress appeared as Zatara's primary foe throughout twelve issues of Action Comics, including issues #1, 3, 6, 7, 9, 10, 22, 23, 25, 30, 35 and 42.
+She debuted in Action Comics #1 (June 1938), and was created by Fred Guardineer.
+She wore tiger-striped sweaters and ran gangs of thieves and murderers.
+She appears throughout twelve issues of Action Comics, including issues #1–3, 6, 7, 9, 10, 22, 23, 25, 30, 35 and 42.
 In her initial appearance, she battles Zatara and his assistant Tong while attempting to rob a freight train.
 She escapes and later resurfaces in stories using various methods in attempts to kill wealthy men, including using an attacking airplane, poisoning their drinks and infecting them with a disease from a rare South American insect.
 She also uses her influence as a mob boss to pressure other criminals into assisting her in crime sprees, which usually involve bank robberies and thefts of other valuables.

 The Artemis entry in Who's Who Update '87 #1 states that the Golden Age Tigress is the mother of Paula Brooks (the second Tigress and original Huntress) and the grandmother of Artemis Crock (the third Tigress).
 However, Who's Who Update '87 #5 included a retraction of that information and stated that neither Paula Brooks nor Artemis Crock is related to her.